 After an initial election for a newly-established Community Council, the Chair may wish to postpone consideration of a constitution until the next meeting.
-The representative of the local authority will provide a copy of a Model Constitution (see Section 9 of this guide), which the Chair may wish to have copied and sent to all Community Councillors for their consideration and discussion at the next meeting.
+The representative of the Council's Committee Services section present will provide a copy of a Model Constitution (see Section 9.3 of this guide), which the Chair may wish to have copied and sent to all Community Councillors for their consideration and discussion at the next meeting.
 In the meantime, the Community Council is still bound by the terms of the Community Council Scheme regardless of whether or not it has its own constitution in place.